tcltk/tcl/doc/markdown/tcltest.md

 : Sets the core preservation level to *level*.
 This level determines how stringent checks for core files are.
 Default value is 0.
 Levels are defined as:

     0
-    : No checking \\(em do not check for core files at the end of each test command, but do check for them in **runAllTests** after all test files have been evaluated.
+    : No checking — do not check for core files at the end of each test command, but do check for them in **runAllTests** after all test files have been evaluated.

     1
     : Also check for core files at the end of each **test** command.